-Implement identified and agreed options to uphold Te Mana o Ngā Tuna Staff have begun drafting a Terms of Reference for the members of the National Body for Tuna.
+There are a number of actions to complete to progress this mahi, including confirming the terms of reference, extending the membership of the Group, distributing a proposed work plan to the Group for confirmation (which the Group agreed to do via email) and set the agenda for the next hui (to progress the confirmed work plan). (continues over page) Staff have begun drafting a Terms of Reference for the members of the National Body for Tuna.
 It outlines the proposed work programme of the group, timeframes, and guiding principles.
 The primary guiding principle is that the health and wellbeing of tuna is the utmost priority.
 Other considerations are secondary.
-In addition to this, the National Body should work in a way that acknowledges and enhances the mana of Iwi and hapū as kaitiaki within their rohe.
+In addition to this, the National Body should work in a way that acknowledges and enhances the mana of lwi and hapū as kaitiaki within their rohe.
 This Terms of Reference document serves as a basis for a second that is being prepared for the national tuna review.
 It details the timeframes, tasks, accountability, and scope for participation for the various agencies and groups that are proposed to take part.
 Following discussions with Fisheries New Zealand and DOC, we anticipate an initial meeting in the first week of August for the review and our intent is to hold an inaugural meeting of the National Tuna Body before then.
 We have held further discussions with DOC relating to the review and work to enhance tuna generally.
 They have asked us to clarify what support we require from DOC for both the tuna review and for other work programme items relating to tuna, as they are in their strategic planning stages.
 We have proposed an additional meeting with them to discuss this.
 We were also invited to participate on the New Zealand Fish Passage Advisory Group as they were seeking lwi representation.
 We told them that we would reach out to our lwi contacts to find an appropriate representative.
-Kahureremoa Aki joined Te Wai Māori as a contractor on 10 June to lead the Te Mana o Ngā Tuna work programme.
+Kahureremoa Aki (below -right) joined Te Wai Māori as a contractor on 10 June to lead the Te Mana o Ngā Tuna work programme.

 Develop documentary to raise awareness of the pressures on tuna Staff are working with Lamp Studios to arrange dates for filming these documentaries.
 The purpose of the short documentaries is to highlight the pressures on tuna, including water quality, habitat destruction, climate change and barriers to migration.

 Freshwater fisheries development

-Support Iwi and hapū to develop their freshwater fisheries We are continuing to work with eight Wai Ora fund recipients that we are supporting; six from the 17/18 fund, and two from the 16/17 fund.
-An interactive database for all previous and current Wai Ora Projects is being populated and can be found on Te Wai Māori's new website.
-The 2019 Wai Ora Fund opened for applications on 1 March and closed on 5 June.
-Advertisements were posted on social media, through pānui, and through a press release.
-A number of quality applications were received, and these will be reviewed by our Independent Assessment Panel, who will make recommendations to the Te Wai Māori Board on which applications should be funded.
-Applicants will be advised of the board's decision by August.
-The Tiaki Wai Fund opened for applications on 19 February.
+Support Iwi and hapū to develop their freshwater fisheries During the quarter an interactive database was populated on the Te Wai Māori website outlining previous and current Wai Ora projects.
+This will continue to be updated as project milestones are completed.
+We continued to work with eight Wai Ora fund recipients to complete their projects and milestone reporting, and during the period six of these projects were completed.
+Applications for the 2019/2020 Wai Ora Fund were received in June, and during Q4 the Independent Assessment Panel The Tiaki Wai Fund opened for applications on 19 February.
 Advertisements were posted on social media and through pānui.
 This fund, dedicated to small projects that address knowledge gaps in freshwater fisheries, will remain open until it is exhausted.
 To date, we have received no applications for this fund.

-Assist Iwi and hapū to lead the national coordination of efforts to improve the management of piharau/kanakana Te Wai Māori's draft implementation plan for the Piharau/Kanakana Strategy has been reviewed and approved by the Iwi Steering Group.
-Te Wai Māori is now seeking to organise a hui with Iwi in Q4 to seek wider Iwi feedback on the plan and the strategy.
+Assist Iwi and hapū to lead the national coordination of efforts to improve the management of piharau/kanakana Te Wai Māori's draft implementation plan for the Piharau/Kanakana Strategy has been reviewed and approved by the lwi Steering Group.
+Te Wai Māori is now seeking to organise a hui with lwi in Q4 to seek wider lwi feedback on the plan and the strategy.
 Strategic relationships